calebhsu/bigdata-book/hackathons/tinker/report.md

 ## Recommendation

 Based on our question, we narrowed down the most popular language to JavaScript.
-Among the JavaScript frameworks, the most popular framework seems to be AngularJS.
+Among the JavaScript frameworks, the most popular framework seems to be AngularJS because it can be used with HTML.